99 happy years: Blowing Rock's Jewell Moody celebrates her birthday

-BLOWING ROCK — Nestled in the heart of Blowing Rock in the only yellow house in town, Jewell Coffey Moody celebrated her 99th birthday on Jan.
-20, having lived all her life in and around the village.
+Nestled in the heart of Blowing Rock, between Blowing Rock School, the Village Cafe and Blowing Rock Ale House, is what is likely the only yellow house in town.

+Residing in this home is Jewell Coffey Moody, a lifelong resident of the Blowing Rock area.
+On Monday, Jan.
+20, Moody celebrated her 99th birthday with her friends and family.

-“Well I don’t feel any different, I feel very happy,” Moody said when asked how she felt at age 99.
+“Well I don’t feel any different, I feel very happy,” Moody said when asked how 99 years felt.

 Moody said she was the middle child of four brothers and four sisters.
-Moody has one son, Larry, who owns and operates Moody Furniture in Blowing Rock.
-Moody’s husband, Max, died in 2006.
+Moody and her late husband Max, who died in 2006, had one son, Larry, who owned and operated Moody Furniture in Blowing Rock.

+Moody Furniture Factory closed in 2013 and Moody’s Factory Furniture Showroom, located across Sunset Drive, is currently shuttered.
+The Moody furniture store went through four generations, starting with Charlie Moody in 1920.

 “I just remember living at the farm out near Tweetsie; I was always a happy child, I had wonderful parents,” Moody said.